klintfox/design-patterns/abstract-factory-gui-framework/README.md

-# GUI Abstract Factory Pattern Example
+# GUI Framework  - Abstract Factory Pattern

 This is a simple example demonstrating the **Abstract Factory Pattern** in a Spring Boot application.
 The goal of this example is to create a cross-platform GUI framework that provides platform-specific UI components, such as buttons and text fields.